 PURPOSE

-Establishes requirements to suspend or reinstate a degree, certificate, or Associate of Science Area of Emphasis.
+Establishes requirements for suspending or reinstating a program.
+Programs are defined as Career Technical Education (CTE) degrees (ex: AAS or AAS Option), certificates (ex: Career Pathway Certificate, One-year Certificate), and transfer degrees (ex: AS, AAT, AST).

 SUMMARY

-The College or a department may choose to suspend a program for reasons including, but not limited to, low student enrollment, lack of financial resources, lack of qualified instructors, or a change in workforce needs.
-Reinstatements can be granted for programs that have been suspended for a period of time not exceeding three years.
-Program suspensions are presented to Curriculum Committee as an informational item.
-Curriculum Committee must approve all program reinstatements.
-The CCC Board of Education must approve all program suspensions and reinstatements.
-The Office of Community Colleges and Workforce Development (CCWS) and the Northwest Commission on Colleges and Universities (NWCCU) will be informed of all program suspensions and reinstatements.
+A program may be suspended for reasons including, but not limited to, low student enrollment, lack of financial resources, lack of qualified instructors, or a change in workforce needs.
+Suspended programs may be reinstated if the program has been inactive for a period of time not exceeding three years.

 STANDARD

-If a department has decided to suspend or reinstate a program they are required to gain approval from the Division Dean prior to notifying the Curriculum Office.
-In addition, the appropriate advisory committees will be informed of CTE program suspensions and reinstatements
+All program suspensions require Curriculum Office, Department Chair, Dean, Curriculum Committee, Clackamas Community College (CCC) Board of Education, The Office of Community Colleges and Workforce Development (CCWD)/Higher Education Coordinating Commission (HECC), and Northwest Commission on Colleges and Universities (NWCCU) approval.

+The department is responsible for informing the appropriate advisory committee(s) of program suspensions and reinstatements.

-All program suspensions and reinstatements must be submitted through a CCWD CTE Program Amendment form
+All program suspensions and reinstatements must be submitted through the Program Management system.

-Program suspensions must include a Teach-Out Plan

-Inactivated AAS Degree, AAS Option, and Certificate of Completion programs may be reinstated within three years of inactivation
+All program suspensions must meet all required CCWD/HECC and NWCCU requirements.

+It is the responsibility of the Department Chair and Dean in the workflow to check and review the proposed program suspension for appropriate content, including a plan for communication and teach out of the program.

+Programs may be reinstated if the program has been inactive for a period of time not exceeding three years.

-Programs that have been inactivated for greater than three years must go through the new program approval standard (ISP 162)
+Programs that have been inactive for greater than three years are considered new programs and must follow the program creation standards (ISP 162).

 Associate of Science Area of Emphasis programs will expire according to the agreements unless renewed by the department with the partnering institution.

+If the HECC decides to eliminate a Major Transfer Map (MTM) supporting degree, CCC will follow the program suspension process for that program.

-All reinstated programs must meet all required CCWD and/or accreditation requirements including a Letter of Intent from the department requesting the reinstatement
+All reinstated programs must meet CCWD/HECC and/or accreditation requirements

-The Curriculum Office will track program suspension and reinstatements

-The Curriculum Office will be responsible for updating Colleague and submitting documents to CCWD and NWCCU about approved program suspensions and reinstatements
+The Curriculum Office is responsible for updating CCWD/HECC, NWCCU, and Graduation Services about approved program suspensions and reinstatements.

-A process document outlining the steps for suspending and reinstating a program will be retained by the Curriculum Office

 REVIEW HISTORY